All the New Year's sales you should shop to start 2020 off strong

 - Space NK: Score luxe beauty products for up to 50% off.

+- Spanx: Take an extra 30% off sale items with promo code WINTERSALE.

-- Sweaty Betty: Get ready to get moving with up to 70% off Winter Sale items.
+- Sweaty Betty: Get ready to get moving with an extra 20% off sale items using code EXTRA20.

 - Tory Burch: Through January 14, sale items are an extra 25% off at the Semi-Annual Sale with code EXTRA.

+- Under Armour: Shop the Semi-Annual Event with up to 40% off thousands of outlet items.

-- Uniqlo: Stock up on necessities for the rest of winter at the End-of-Season Clearance.
+- Uniqlo: Stock up on necessities for the rest of the season at the Winter Sale.

 - Urban Outfitters: Hundreds of clearance items are up to 75% off at this limited time sale.